TypeScript

 - An optional parameter is a parameter you can choose to provide or leave out when calling a function.

-- you make a parameter optional by adding a question mark (
+- you make a parameter optional by adding a question mark (?) after its name.

 interface person {